-Daniel Reich is a partner in Shearman & Sterling’s International Arbitration practice.
+Daniel Reich is a Partner in the International Arbitration and Public International Law practices.
 He has advised States, State-owned entities, and corporations in international arbitration and public international law matters, with a particular focus on oil & gas, power, technology, life sciences, investment protection, and complex commercial disputes.
 He has also represented State-owned entities, corporate clients and individuals in litigation before United States federal and state courts, as well as in domestic and cross-border investigations by United States governmental authorities.

 Recent or pending international arbitration matters in which Daniel Reich has appeared as Counsel include the representation of:

 - Cairn Energy PLC in an UNCITRAL arbitration against the Republic of India.
 The claims are brought under the UK-India bilateral investment treaty.
 The dispute relates to retrospective tax measures adopted by the Indian Government.
 Over USD 5.5 billion is at stake.

 - A European life sciences company as Respondent in an arbitration brought by a European chemical company seeking indemnification under a Share Purchase Agreement.
 The law of the Claimant’s State applies.